virtmerlin/mglab-share-eks/demos/01-docker-build-wordpress/demo.md

   - A docker image inspection tool (dive)

 #### WHEN:
-  - I pull the Dockerhub 'Dockerfile' for Wordpress & build it
+  - I pull the 'Dockerfile' for Wordpress from dockerhub.io (managed by the Docker Team) & build it ...

 #### THEN:
   - I will get a docker image for the Wordpress PHP/Apache front end built